ncsu-llm-hackathon-materials-2025/ncsu-llm-hackathon-materials-2025.github.io/README.md

 ## Overview

+NC State is hosting an [on-site hub](https://ncsu-llm-hackathon-materials-2025.github.io/ncsu-llm-hackathon-materials.github.io/) for the 3rd hybrid [international LLM Hackathon](https://llmhackathon.github.io/) for Applications in Materials and Chemistry, happening September 11–12, 2025.
-NC State is a participating site for the [global LLM Hackathon](https://llmhackathon.github.io/) →  a **48-hour build sprint** to prototype research and teaching tools powered by large language models for discovery, simulation workflows, data curation, and scientific communication in **materials science and chemistry**.
+This is a **2-day build sprint** to prototype research and teaching tools powered by large language models for discovery, simulation workflows, data curation, and scientific communication in **materials science and chemistry**.
 [Register now](https://docs.google.com/forms/d/e/1FAIpQLSdhADJ6hzT-uZguO0JITpIpb1NrM0HYbh_ROxykZ5wkBdgzWg/viewform)!
-- **Team size:** 3-7
+- **Team size:** 3-7 (you can sign up with a group or by yourself and be assigned to a group)
 - **Prizes:** Awards for top teams
 - **Mentors:** Industry & faculty
 - **Workshops:** Beginner-friendly
-- **Snacks provided** for on-site participants
+- **Lunch and snacks provided** for on-site participants

+---

+## Local Sponsors

+NC State College of Engineering (add links)
+AI and Data Science Academy
+ed

 ---

 ## Tracks & Ideas
 - LLM copilots for **materials databases** and ELNs